Ninjala

-Ninjala is a free-to-play multiplayer action video game developed and published by GungHo Online Entertainment.
+Ninjala is a free-to-play multiplayer action video game developed and published by GungHo Online Entertainment with some involvement from Soleil.
 Unveiled at E3 2018, it was released on June 24, 2020 for the Nintendo Switch.

 The game received mixed reviews, with many praising the multiplayer, gameplay and art style, but criticizing the story mode.
 The game was widely compared to Splatoon due to its style and gameplay.

 Gameplay

-Ninjala centers upon an eponymous tournament being held by the World Ninja Association (WNA), which developed bubblegum that could be used to allow people with the DNA of a ninja to perform ninjutsu.
+Ninjala centers upon an eponymous tournament being held by the fictional World Ninja Association (WNA), which developed bubblegum that could be used to allow people with the DNA of a ninja to perform ninjutsu.
 The game focuses primarily on melee combat using various types of weapons.
 The player can double-jump and run along walls to navigate the map.
 A match can be played between up to eight players in either teams or a solo "Battle Royale".

 Bubbles can be blown to trigger abilities, such as launching them at opponents as a ranged attack, or activating an air dash move.
 Their power can be increased by destroying drones that periodically spawn on the map, allowing the player to craft a larger melee weapon when fully-charged.
 The player can also disguise themselves as a prop on the field.
 Points are scored primarily by knocking out opponents, and an "Ippon" bonus can be scored as part of a KO if the player does so in combination with their abilities.
 Each match lasts four minutes and the player or team that scores the most points when the timer runs out wins.

 Characters

-Playable characters
+Main characters

-There are eight playable characters in Ninjala, who despite having common stats and abilities, each of them has a unique backstory that was explored in the game's supplementary media, such as TV anime.
+There are eight main characters in Ninjala.
+In the game, they all have common stats and abilities.
+Each of them has a unique backstory that was explored in the game's supplementary media, such as TV anime.